awwong1/auto_qt_detector/README.md

 ISHNE file support has also been added.

+There is an example PhysioNet recording in `data/`.

 ### How do I get set up (TODO)? ###

 * Summary of set up